* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Reheating Peking duck in a skillet

-4. As the liquid starts to steam, cover with a lid.
+3. As the liquid starts to steam, cover the pan with a lid.

-3. Gently arrange the skins in the pan with room around each.
+6. Gently arrange the skins in the pan with room around each and fry until crispy.

 Make sure to add sufficient water to create steam because this moisturizes the meat, leaving it juicy and reinvigorating the spices.

-I also tested frying the meat and skin together, but this left me with dried out duck meat and meant there was less room to fry the skin.
+I also tested frying the meat and skin together, but this left me with dried-out duck meat and meant there was less room to crisp the skin.

 Reheating Peking duck in the microwave

-1. Arrange the duck meat in a microwave-safe dish.
-Microwaves make the duck skin soggy and rubbery.
+1. Arrange the duck meat (I don’t microwave the skin because it ruins it) in a microwave-safe dish.

 2. Add about one tablespoon of chicken stock or water, or lightly drizzle melted butter or olive oil over the meat to keep it moist.